guillerp8/guille_hud/README.md

 If you use my script in your server, keep the original name to help my publicing my scripts.

 Thx so much, I hope you like the hud <3

+PD: Sry for the organization, i'm so silly for this things xd.